neanes/neanes/docs/guide/index.md

 If the length of a tetrachord does not add up to 30 moria, then a warning will be displayed.
 This is because a tetrachord traditionally always spans a perfect fourth.
 You may ignore the warning if you wish.

-#### Alterations
+#### Alteration Multipliers (Chrysanthine)

+When **Use Chrysanthine Accidentals** is checked in **Page Setup**, the amount that each alteration changes the pitch is proportional to the interval between it and the next note.
+In this section, you may change the multipliers for these alterations.

+#### Alteration Moria (1881 Committee)

-In this section, you may specify the size in moria of the general flat, general sharp, diesis, and yfesis alterations.
+In this section, you may specify the size in moria of the sharp and flat alterations.

 ### Tempo